awsdocs/amazon-ec2-user-guide/doc_source/monitoring-volume-status.md

 **To view events for your volumes with the command line**

 You can use one of the following commands to view event information for your Amazon EBS volumes\.
-For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
+For more information about these command line interfaces, see [Access Amazon EC2](concepts.md#access-ec2)\.
 + [describe\-volume\-status](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-volume-status.html) \(AWS CLI\)
 + [Get\-EC2VolumeStatus](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2VolumeStatus.html) \(AWS Tools for Windows PowerShell\)